DPDK/dpdk/doc/guides/prog_guide/glossary.rst

 SW                                Software

-Target                            In the Intel® DPDK, the target is a combination of architecture,
+Target                            In the DPDK, the target is a combination of architecture,
                                   machine, executive environment and toolchain.
                                   For example: i686-native-linuxapp-gcc.